 How to Protect Yourself

 The way to ensure that you are the legal registrant for your domain name is if you purchase the domain name yourself.
 If you're not sure how to do this, your web designer can make the purchase for you, as long as he or she purchases it under your name, with your credit card and contact information, and then provides you with the receipt, as well as the username and password into your domain name account.
 This requires a certain level of trust, since you don't want to provide your credit card number to just anyone.
 So make sure you research the web designer you'll be working with, confirm their credentials, and make sure they have a website with testimonials from other clients and a gallery of other websites they've designed.
-Read our article on Finding a Good Web Designer.
+Read my article on Finding a Good Web Designer.

 After your web designer purchases the domain name and provides you with the domain name username and password, log in to the domain name account to be sure the login credentials are correct.
 Then check the domain contact information in your account to make sure that your email address is the one showing in the registrant, administrative, and technical contact areas.